-To determine a policy’s value, potential buyers need the following information:
+To determine its value, potential buyers need the following information:

 - Policy projections including the premiums to keep the policy in-force to various ages.

 - The type of policy and its terms.
 Some policies have no value in the secondary market because of their terms.

 - The life expectancy of the policy owner which is determined by an independent, 3rd party analyst.
 No medical is necessary.

 - A detailed history and understanding of the policy owner’s current and past health.

-With this information, you can get a valuation.
 Typically, there is minimal value for policies owned by healthy people under the age of 70.
 If there are health considerations leading to a shorter life expectancy, that may change the numbers in your favor.
-I recently helped a 73 year old man sell a $3,000,000 policy he purchased in his late 40’s.
+I recently helped a 73 year old man sell a $3,000,000 policy.
 Because of previous medical history, he received several offers.
 He sold the policy for 16% of face value, or a little bit more than $450,000.